-Disaster losses must be seen in relation to the gross national produst.
+Disaster losses must be seen in relation to the gross national product.
 Per capita income is at present 100 to 110 US\$.
-Althrough there is undoubtedly a significant natural economy which is non monetary(animal production and growth of vegetables for own consumption etc.).
+Although there is undoubtedly a significant natural economy which is non monetary (animal production and growth of vegetables for own consumption etc.).
 510 000 persons or 23% of the total population are recorded as living below the government established poverty line.

 Agriculture is a dominant part of the economy, and livestock breeding is a dominant part of agriculture.
-The total head of livestock is 25 million, mostly sheep and goats with 22%being horses, cattle and camels.
-Livestock density is close to the carrying capacity of available pasture, and in some seasons exceeds carrying capacity Livestock. losses per year have varied between 500 000 and 1 million head since 1986, with the average loss between 1986 and 1992 being 800 000, Between 50 and 93% of the losses are due to disasters.
-Note that the losses represent 5% of the herd and 6 to 10% of the Gross National Product.
+The total head of livestock is 23.6 million at the end of 2002, mostly sheep and goats, horses, cattle and camels.
+Livestock density is close to the carrying capacity of available pasture, and in some seasons exceeds carrying capacity Livestock losses per year have varied between 500 000 and 1 million head since 1986, with the average loss between 1986 and 1992 being 800 000, between 50 and 93% of the losses are due to disasters.
+In agricultural field, there was loss of 65.2 billion MNT in 2000, 70.2 billion MNT in 2001, and 81.8 billion MNT by the first 9 months of 2002, and in animal husbandry sector it was loss of 95.0 billion MNT in 2000, 97.0 billion MNT in 2001, and 79.3 billion MNT by the first 9 months of 2002 or the three years' loss amount totally equals to Mongolia's one year's state budget.
+In other words, it is evident that one main factor that reducing Mongolia's economic development is the natural disasters as droughts and hard winters.
+If we calculate the amount of natural disaster damage to GDP, the share is as follows:n15.7% of GDP in 2000n14.8% of GDP in 2001.

-II.
-Potentially Natural Disaster in Mongolia
+I Potentially Natural Disaster in Mongolia

-Mongolia is a country where the following natural disasters occur frequently: meteorological such as blizzard; heavy snow; dust storm "zud"; rain water flood; dibaish flow; snow melt flow; and others such as earthquake; wildfire; drought; and desertification.
+Mongolia is a country where the following natural disasters occur frequently: meteorological such as blizzard; heavy snow; dust storm zud; rain water flood; dibaish flow; snow melt flow; and others such as earthquake; wildfire; drought; and desertification.